Methye Portage: Staging area

 This section of John Franklin's 1819-20 expedition map shows the fur trade route from Peter Pond Lake, up the La Loche River (Methye River), across Lac La Loche (Methye Lake), across the Portage to the west flowing Clearwater River then north up the Athabasca River.
 Early trading posts of the North West Company and the Hudson's Bay Company are shown on the south west side of Lac La Loche.

-For two weeks every July the south end of the portage was the main staging area for transferring freight from each end of the trail.
+For two weeks every July the south end of the portage was the main staging area for transferring freight up the trail.

 In 1862 there were 400 people at the portage according to Father Émile Petitot.
 There were the two Portage La Loche brigades with 7 boats each and the Athabasca and Mackenzie brigades with 5 boats each.
 They had 225 men as crew and over 30 passengers.

 One canot du nord arrived with a crew of 6-8 Iroquois and two passengers.
 Dene residents from the surrounding area were camped at the portage in a tipi village of 150 people.
 The Hudson's Bay Company had 10 employees at the fort who maintained the transportation depots at each end of the portage and brought in horses, oxen and carts for the season.

 Petitot wrote "While there were no more than 400 people gathered at the time on the south side of the portage they gave us a little understanding of the confusion of languages at the Tower of Babel.
 There were people from French Canada, Scotland, Orkney, England, Norway.
 There were Woodland Cree, Swampy Cree, Chippewa, Chipewyan, Beaver and Métis of all kinds.
 Grouard and I represented the French." (translation).